srimuthurajesh/Tech-Notes/Java/Language/01_java_core.md

 *Functions of object class:*

 	1. toString()  - String representation of an Object
-	2. hasCode() - JVM generates a unique numbe
+	2. hashCode() - JVM generates a unique number
 	3. equals(Object obj) - Compares the given object to “this” object
 	4. getClass() - Returns the class object of “this” object Class c = obj.getClass(); c.getClassName();